 Psychology Vs Psychiatry - Which Is Right for You?

-The difference between psychology and psychiatry in their approaches to treatment means that some persons will naturally feel more comfortable with one than the other.
-For instance, persons who are cautious about the side effects of medication or about taking medication in general will tend to gravitate toward the services of a psychologist.
+The difference in the way that psychology and psychiatry approach treatment means that some people will naturally feel more comfortable with one than the other.
+For instance, people who are cautious about the side effects of medication or about taking medication in general will tend to gravitate toward the services of a psychologist.

-Also, treatment by a psychotherapist is usually more time intensive in that sessions are often scheduled on a weekly basis and are normally longer than those with a psychiatrist.
-Psychiatrists will generally see patients on a weekly or monthly schedule with typically shorter sessions focused on medication management.
+Also, treatment by a psychotherapist is usually more time intensive because it often requires weekly sessions, and sessions are normally longer than those with a psychiatrist.
+Psychiatrists will generally see patients for shorter sessions on a weekly or monthly schedule to focus on medication management.